Russian forces try to crush Ukraine defenses amid talks - NewsBreak

 Doctors from other Mariupol hospitals made a video to tell the world about the horrors they’ve been seeing.
 “We don’t want to be heroes and martyrs posthumously,” one woman said.
 She also said it was insufficient to refer to the patients being treated as wounded: “It’s torn off arms and legs, gouged out eyes, bodies torn into fragments, insides falling out.”

-A Russian state television employee who was arrested after interrupting a live news program by protesting the war in Ukraine was fined about about $270, but still could face a prison sentence.
+A Russian state television employee who was arrested after interrupting a live news program by protesting the war in Ukraine was fined about $270 but still could face a prison sentence.

 “These were very difficult days of my life because I literally went two full days without sleep, the interrogation lasted for more than 14 hours and they didn’t allow me to contact my family and close friends, didn’t provide any legal support,” Marina Ovsyannikova said after she was released.